evliang/craigslist-alert/README.md

 ## The Code

 Here's a quick overview of the main modules:
-- parser.ex takes the configuration file (discussed next) and turns it into a more computer-friendly format
+- parser.ex takes the watchlist file (discussed next) and turns it into a more computer-friendly format
 - downloader.ex and extractor.ex fetch and transform the relevant Craigslist posts
-- storer.ex keeps tabs on previously-seen items.
-This is for handling new config entries, and for preventing duplicate notifications
+- storer.ex keeps a record of previously-seen items, which prevents duplicate notifications, and mass spamming when new entries are added to the watchlist
-- notifier.ex sends the text
+- notifier.ex generates and sends the text
 - periodically.ex is the heartbeat of the application

 ## Configuration